Álvaro Cueva: Life

 Álvaro Cueva was born in Monterrey, Mexico on January 29, 1968.
 He grew up with a brother and sister but spent much time alone as a child because both parents had to work.
 He says he has loved television since he was a baby.
 He grew up with it, including watching telenovelas which are not made for children.
 When asked what he wanted to be when he grew up his answer was "to make television."

 He received a scholarship to attend the Monterrey Institute of Technology and Higher Education in Monterrey, from 1984 to 1988, graduating with a degree in communications.
 He studied under teachers such as José Antonio Alcaraz, Emmanuel Carballo, Héctor Anaya, Jesús González Dávila, Ethel Krauze, Luis Reyes de la Maza, José María Fernández Unsaín, Gerardo de la Torre, Silvia Molina and Arrigo Cohen.
 He also took courses and seminars with the Colegio de la Frontera Norte from 1990 to 1991 and with the Sociedad General de Escritores de México from 1991 to 1993.

 Since graduation he has had a career in both print and broadcast, mostly in Mexico City.

 Career

 Critic

 Cueva's principal role is that of a television critic, and he has no desire to be anything else despite offers for positions in administration of major communications companies.
-He is considered to be the best and the most influential at what he does and has been credited with pushes changes to Mexican television.
+In 2004, Mexican magazine Revista Pantalla.com described him as "the best television critic in Mexico" and credited his opinion with the weight to effect changes to Mexican television.
 His work has been characterized as direct, without limits in what he will say and about what programs.
 He believes television to be a fundamental part of popular culture and a reflection of what is happening in society.